Coherent-state constellations and polar codes for thermal Gaussian channels: Thermal channels

 where $\{\ket{n}\}_{n=0}^{\infty}$ is the number basis.
 Observe that $P_Z$ is the $P$ function of the input state $\tau_N$, while for given $z$ the above description of the channel implies that the $P$ function of the output $\theta_z^B$ in $B$ is simply $P_{\theta_z^B}(w)=\psi_{N_c}(w-kz)$.
 Similarly, the output $\theta_z^{E}$ in the auxiliary mode has $P$ function $P_{\theta^E_z}(w)=\psi_{k^2N_0}(w+\sqrt{1-k^2}z)$.

-In establishing the formula for the classical capacity, \cite{giovannetti2013ultimate} relies on random coding arguments.
-For the pure loss case ($N_0=0$), Wilde and Guha constructed polar codes for a constellation of two coherent states (BPSK)~\cite{guha_polar_2012} whose optimal rate approaches the capacity in the limit of vanishing input mean photon number. \\
+In establishing the formula for the classical capacity, \cite{giovannetti_ultimate_2014} relies on random coding arguments.
+For the pure loss case ($N_0=0$), Guha and Wilde constructed polar codes for a constellation of two coherent states, known as binary phase shift keying (BPSK)~\cite{guha_polar_2012}, whose optimal rate approaches the capacity in the limit of vanishing input mean photon number. \\

-Determining the \textit{quantum} capacity of the channel is a more elusive task.
-Here we will settle for the single-letter quantum capacity $Q^{(1)}$, which in general is given by maximizing the coherent information.
-More precisely,

-where $\omega^{ABE} = V_{\channel}^{A' \to BR}(\xi^{AA'})$ for $\xi^{AA'}$ a purification of the state $\rho^A$ at the channel input and $V$ is a Stinespring dilation of the channel.
-In contrast to the classical case, here an average energy constraint is not needed, as Planck's constant sets the appropriate scale.
-While the optimization is unsolved for arbitrary input states and arbitrary thermal channels, Holevo and Werner have shown that when restricting to Gaussian states, the optimizer is $\tau_N$ for $N\to \infty$~\cite{holevo2001evaluating}.
-We denote the associated quantity $Q^{(1)}_G$.
-The corresponding output is given by $\tau_{N'}$ where $N' = k^2 N + N_c$.
-As shown by Wolf \emph{et al.}, degradable channels such as pure loss are an exeption, as here Gaussian inputs are provably optimal among all inputs~\cite{wolf_quantum_2007}.